-Inspect crops for any recently emerged broad leaved weeds applying top up herbicide as soon as conditions allow.
-As with all pesticides adhere to product labels, paying particular attention to latest application timings, sequences with other herbicides and approved tank mixes with other products.
+Inspect crops for recently emerged broad leaved weeds applying top-up herbicide as temperatures warm up.
+As with all pesticides adhere to product labels paying particular attention to latest application timings, sequences with other herbicides and approved tank mixes with other products.
 Testing tank mixes in a bucket ensures products are physically compatible before adding to the sprayer but does not indicate the crop safety of the mixture.

-In recent years mild, good growing winters tended to produce thick crops which have had some level of foliar disease at this time of year.
-Even after a cold, wet and long winter which has resulted in thinner, less leafy crops this does not necessarily mean the foliar disease threat is reduced.
-Plants will undoubtedly have been under more stress this winter and as a result may be more susceptible to disease than strong healthy crops.
-Mildew and Rhynchosporium are the main early threats to winter barley and a good fungicide programme should not be overlooked.
-Where infection is severe keep fungicide rates high particularly where T0 fungicide was not applied or T1 has still to be applied.
-Apply the follow up T2 fungicide around growth stage 39 when the flag leaf has fully emerged and the first few awns are appearing, no later than four weeks from the T1 timing.
-At both T1 and T2 timings best performance comes with an SDHI or prothioconazole in the product mix.
+In winter barley foliar diseases Mildew and Rhynchosporium are common.
+Where infection is severe keep fungicide rates high, particularly where T0 fungicide was not applied or T1 has still to be applied.
+Apply the follow up T2 fungicide around growth stage 39 when the flag leaf has fully emerged and the first few awns are appearing.
+This should be no later than four weeks after T1 timing.
+At both T1 and T2 timings best performance is achieved with a SDHI or prothioconazole in the product mix.
 Strobilurins and other azoles actives aren’t as strong but still offer useful protection in mixes where crops are clean or disease pressure is lower.
 With sensitivity shifts to other modes of action Chlorothalonil is now providing the mainstay of Ramularia control and should be reserved for the later spray timings.

-Septoria will be the main threat to winter wheat and to a lesser extent mildew, particularly on susceptible varieties.
-Where T0 fungicide has not been applied the T1 will be critical to get on top of Septoria and should be applied around growth stage 32 ideally when leaf three is emerging.
+By now some winter wheat will have received a T0 fungicide.
+Where this has not been applied the T1 will be critical to get on top of Septoria and should be applied around growth stage 32 when leaf three is emerging.
 For the T1 use robust rates of Triazole, for example Ignite or Proline mixed with a SDHI and multisite protectant to help slow the development of resistant strains.

-Sow as soon as a good seedbed can be created, aiming for a seed rate between 350 and 400 grains per square metre.
+As we move through April gradually increase seed rates up to 400 grains per square metre.
 Also plan to treat weeds in emerging crops as soon as possible.
 Using pre-emergence herbicides can help manage resistant broad leaved weeds such as chickweed and also target problem annual meadow grass.

 Sprouting and chitting

-With pre-sprouting systems (bag or tray) ensure adequate temperature, ventilation and light to control sprout growth and protect against frost.
-As seed planted now will be for the main crop ensure the pre-sprouting system encourages multiple sprouting to produce many tubers which can increase in size over a longer growing season than with early varieties.
+Pre-sprouting systems (bag or tray) must provide adequate temperature, ventilation and light to control sprout growth and protect against frost.
+Seed planted now will be for the main crop.
+Ensure the pre-sprouting system encourages multiple sprouting to produce many tubers which can increase in size over a longer growing season.